diogocoutinho/vue-international-phone/README.md

 ## Events
 - `update:selectedItem`: Emitted when the selected country is changed.
 - `update:phoneNumber`: Emitted when the phone number is changed.
-- `update:customClass`: Emitted when the custom class is changed.
--

 ## Examples
 You can customize the appearance of the component by passing the customClass prop: